Program Admission Requirements

 - High school diploma or High School Equivalency diploma

-- Take the Accuplacer exam and must meet the following scores: Reading - 75; Arithmetic - 40; Sentence Skills - 70.
-If you are unable to meet these required scores, CTD provides basic skills reviews in the Desert Vista Campus Learning Center that may be able to assist you to reaching the scores needed.
+- Take the Accuplacer exam and must meet the following scores: Writing - 75 or Writeplacer - 5; Arithmetic - 45; Reading - 91.
+If you are unable to meet these required scores, CTD provides basic skills reviews in the Desert Vista Campus Learning Center that may be able to assist you to reach the scores needed.

 - Obtain an Arizona Department of Public Safety Fingerprint Clearance Card.